gregtour/blog-posts/article1.md

 Upon taking a source file as input, the lexer will create a new buffer and remove redundant whitespace, single line comments, and multi-line comments.
 Successive whitespace characters will be replaced with a single space, unless that stream includes a newline, in which case a newline will be used.
-This process is used to 'strip clean' the source file until we are dealing with program source directly.
-Now we will work character by character to isolate and identify the tokens that make up 'Duck' source code.
+This process is used to '_strip clean_' the source file until we are dealing with program source directly.
+Now we will work character by character to isolate and identify the tokens that make up _Duck source code_.

 At this point, we already have tables of keywords and symbols to begin with, and if we don't, it is something that we